herrfeuer/super-mario-count/README.md

 * SSD1306 Display 128x64 I²C with yellow and yellow OLED display
 * Simple user interface with only two buttons to increment/decrement a decimal number.
 * Safe to resets (loads last total from mqtt broker)
-* Mqtt for NSA surveilance compliance
+* Mqtt for NSA surveillance compliance
 * Open Source
 * Blanks screen if the count reaches 0